CesGensLaB/cglblens-demo/03_collect_depth_and_compare/README.md

-# Run Compare with --discover and --tag
+# Run Compare with --collect-depth

 ## Instructions

 1. `cd` to this folder
 2. Run with `--collect-depth`: `cglblens run --collect-depth 2 .`

-## Explainations
+## Explanations

 Here the folders structure: